Decorating For Christmas; The 8ft Pine Scented Journey Through Mental Health

 Alright, settle in with a glass of nog.
 It’s not just about the Christmas tree.

 Fair warning for those of you who may want to avoid tough subjects right now, this might be triggering.
-I won’t be mad if you skip right through to the pictures.
 The text will be here when you’re ready to read it.

 I tried really hard when I started to write this to make it about the Christmas tree; I wanted to stay dedicated to one example and keep it focused.
 Oddly enough, it never felt quite right not to address the rest of the emotions that led me to decorate the way I do.